dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 A resource that has a file value must belong to one of the subclasses of `kb:Representation`.
 Its subclasses include:

-- `StillImageRepresentation`:
-  A representation containing a still image file.
+- `StillImageRepresentation`: A representation containing a still image file.

-- `MovingImageRepresentation`:
-  A representation containing a video file.
+- `MovingImageRepresentation`: A representation containing a video file.

-- `AudioRepresentation`:
-  A representation containing an audio file.
+- `AudioRepresentation`: A representation containing an audio file.

-- `DDDrepresentation`:
-  A representation containing a 3D image file.
+- `DDDrepresentation`: A representation containing a 3D image file.

-- `TextRepresentation`:
-  A representation containing a formatted text file, such as an XML file.
+- `TextRepresentation`: A representation containing a formatted text file, such as an XML file.

-- `DocumentRepresentation`:
-  A representation containing a document (such as a PDF file) that is not a text file.
+- `DocumentRepresentation`: A representation containing a document (such as a PDF file) that is not a text file.

-- `BundleRepresentation`:
-  A representation containing a bundle (such as a zip archive).
+- `ArchiveRepresentation`: A representation containing an archive file (such as a zip archive).

 These classes can be used directly in data, but it is often better to make subclasses of them, to include metadata about the files being stored.